binasalkar/NumericSequenceGenerator/README.md

 #
 If you have not installed node.js, follow the below steps
 #
-1. In the command prompt , run the below command npm install -g protractor
+1. In the command prompt , run the command
+    "npm install -g protractor"
 2. Webdriver-manager is a helper tool to easily get an instance of a Selenium Server running.
-To download the binaries, run the  command webdriver-manager update
+To download the binaries, run the  command
+    "webdriver-manager update"
-3. Start the server with the below command webdriver-manager start
+3. Start the server with the command "webdriver-manager start"
 This will start the Selenium server.
 The status can be seen at http://localhost:4444/wd/hub